mozilla/grcov/README.md

 ### Coveralls/Codecov output

-Coverage can also be sent directly from grcov to coveralls:
+Coverage can also be generated in coveralls format:

 ```sh
 grcov ./target/debug -t coveralls -s . --token YOUR_COVERALLS_TOKEN > coveralls.json